leger-labs/leger/docs/PROJECT-README.md

 - The platform serves two primary user types:
     - Administrators: Technical users who deploy and configure OpenWebUI instances
     - End users: Users who access the deployed OpenWebUI instances

+New user flow specified (might be different or similar to previous tldr, needs consolidation):
+* admin opens leger configurator
+* uses the gui to create a new deployment config
+* the gui is written in a way that catches any error before pushing with its robust zod schema for validation on the front end
+* admin saves the config which is now a new
+* admin can "launch" an openwebui workspace which starts the beam.cloud pod with all the environment variables.

 [Optional: A short demo video or screenshot]